 The data we used is from a solitary elder's home.
-We deployed four Grid-EYE sensor at the corner of her living room, and recorded the thermal video for three weeks at 10 frames per second data rate.
+We deployed four Grid-EYE sensors at the corner of her living room, and recorded the thermal video for three weeks at 10 frames per second data rate, and the size of raw data is about 17.6GB.